Vigo County Jail Log: Aug. 8, 2022

 Saturday

+• Barry Smith, 57, 10 block of South 18th Street, Terre Haute.
+Booked 1:04 a.m.
+Reckless driving, intimidation, resisting law enforcement and battery by bodily waste.

-• Kenneth J. Ladd, 49, 3100 block of North Main Street, Terre Haute.
-Booked 3:02 a.m.
-Reckless driving and operating a motor vehicle while intoxicated (two counts).
+• Nickole A. Donham, 34, 2300 block of East Cottom Drive, Terre Haute.
+Booked 2:49 a.m.
+Operating a motor vehicle while intoxicated (two counts).

+• Cody A. Archer, 30, 200 block of Blaine Avenue, Terre Haute.
+Booked 4:34 a.m.
+Auto theft, intimidation and criminal recklessness.

 Under the law, criminal charges are merely accusations, and the defendant is presumed innocent unless and until proven guilty.